 You can trap wandering ants by using ant stakes or a band of sticky substances to stop them before they reach your plant.

-You can opt for insect-killing fungus, too, such as Naturalis-O and Botanigard.
+You can opt for insect-killing fungi, too, such as Naturalis-O and Botanigard.
 They have both proven competent at wiping out aphids, even better than insecticides!

-Last, one precaution to keep in mind is not to overuse nitrogen fertilizers.
+Last, one precaution to remember is not to overuse nitrogen fertilizers.
 They’ll only increase the rate of aphid reproduction.
 Moreover, too much fertilizer will draw out plants’ moisture and result in plant burn.

 The Chemical Approach

-The chemical technique can be a bit aggressive, killing off beneficial insects along with harmful pests.
+The chemical technique can be aggressive, killing off beneficial insects and harmful Hoya pests.
 So, it’s best not to use it.

 An Aphid population is hardly ever deadly for mature plants.
 But, severe infestations that refuse to budge can demand the use of insecticides.

-An option is to mix liquid soap, neem oil, and water.
+A recipe is to mix liquid soap, neem oil, and water.
 Or, you can replace the neem oil with alcohol.
-The alcohol dissolves the insect’s waxy covering.
+The rubbing alcohol dissolves the insect’s waxy covering.

-Don’t use it concentrated or in large quantities, though, as it could burn the plant’s leaves.
+Don’t use it in concentrated or large quantities, though, as it could burn the plant’s waxy leaves.

-Dilute the oils, soap, and alcohol with water and reapply a couple of times as their coverage isn’t long-lasting.
+Dilute the oils, dish soap, and alcohol with water and reapply a couple of times, as their coverage isn’t long-lasting.

-Other harsher options are sprays that contain pyrethrins, imidacloprid, acephate, or pyrethroids.
-But, these cause environmental harm in the long run and kill pests beneficial for your plant.
+Other harsher options for hoya bugs are sprays that contain pyrethrins, imidacloprid, acephate, or pyrethroids.